 - Spend a week soaking up some winter sun

 - A walking tour of ancient Pano Paphos

-- A tour through the snow-capped Troodos Mountains
+- Enjoy a tour of the snow-capped Troodos Mountains

 - Exploring the fascinating city of Nicosia on an optional excursion

 - Visit Petra tou Romiou – the legendary birthplace of the goddess Aphrodite